British anti-invasion preparations of the Second World War: Offensive anti-invasion operations

 This Blenheim Mark VI bomber of No. 40 Squadron RAF was lost with its crew during a raid on German invasion barges at Ostend on 8 September 1940.

 fires her 4.7-inch guns during Operation Medium, the bombardment of Cherbourg on 10 October 1940.

 The War Cabinet and the Chiefs of Staff Committee were not content to sit and wait for the Germans to make the first move; considerable efforts were made to attack, by air and sea, the enemy shipping which had been assembled in occupied ports between The Hague and Cherbourg, starting in July 1940.
 These attacks became known as the "Battle of the Barges".
-Some notable operations are shown below:
+Operations include: